Hoyasumii/bee-movie/README.md

 You got a rain advisory today, and as you all know, bees cannot fly in rain.

 So be careful.
-As always, watch your br
+As always, watch your bro